ehdusjenny/NamiWebsite/md/tech/oop_concepts.md

 Inheritance in Java can be done in two ways: extending a superclass, or implementing an interface.
 Let's first look at extending a superclass.

 ### extends
 A class can *inherit* attributes and methods from another class.
 Let's say all animals can have emotions, run, jump and bite.
-When we want to create a `Cat` class, it seems a bit redundant to create the same functions that the Dog class already has.
+When we want to create a `Cat` class, it seems a bit redundant to create the same methods that the Dog class already has.
 So let's create a **superclass** called `Animal` that encompasses all things that both dogs and cats can do.

 ### Example 1
 <div style="background-color: #d2def2">